kprokofi/light-weight-face-anti-spoofing/README.md

 ### Configuration file
 The script for training and inference uses a configuration file.
 This is default [configuration file](./configs/config.py).
 You need to specify paths to datasets.
 Training pipeline supports following methods, which you can switch on and tune hyperparams while training:
 * **dataset** - this is indicator which dataset you will be using during training.
 Available options are 'celeba-spoof', 'LCC_FASD', 'Casia', 'multi_dataset', 'external'
+* **multi_task_learning** - specify whether or not to train with multitask loss. **It is avaliable for CelebA-Spoof dataset only!**
+* **evaulation** - it is flag to perform the assessment at the end of training and write metrics to a file
 * **test_dataset** - this is indicator on which dataset you want to test.
 Options are the same as for dataset parameter
 * **external** - parameters for constructing external dataset reader.
 See Data Preparation section.
+* **img_norm_cfg** - parameters for data normalization
 * **scheduler** - scheduler for dropping learning rate
-* **model** - there are parameters concern model. `pretrained` means that you want to train with imagenet weights (you can download weights from google drive(https://drive.google.com/drive/u/0/folders/1A6wa3AlrdjyNPkXT81knIzXxR7SAYm1q) and specify the path to it in `imagenet weights` parameter.
-* **img_norm_cfg** - parameters for data normalization
 * **data.sampler** - if it is True, then will be generated weights for `WeightedRandomSampler` object to uniform distribution of two classes
-* **RSC** - representation self challenging, applied before global average pooling. p, b - quantile and probability applying it on image in current batch
-* **aug** - advanced augmentation, appropriate value for type is 'cutmix' or 'mixup. lambda = BetaDistribution(alpha, beta), cutmix_prob - probability of applying cutmix on image.
+* **resize** - resize of the image
+* **checkpoint** - name of the checkpoint to save and path to experiment folder where checkpoint, tensorboard logs and eval metrics will be keeped
 * **loss** - there are available two possible losses: 'amsoftmax' with 'cos','arcos','cross_enropy' margins and 'soft_triple' with different number of inner classes.
 For more details about this soft triple loss see in [paper](https://arxiv.org/pdf/1909.05235.pdf)
 * **loss.amsoftmax.ratio** - there are availablity to use different m for different classes.
 Ratio is weights on which provided `m` will be devided for specific class.
 For example ratio = [1,2] means that m for the first class will equal to m, but for the second will equal to m/2
 * **loss.amsoftmax.gamma** - if this constant differs from 0 then focal loss will be switched on with the correspodnig gamma
 * **For soft triple loss**: `Cn` - number of classes, `K` - number of proxies for each class, `tau` - parameter for regularisation number of proxies
+* **model** - there are parameters concern model. `pretrained` means that you want to train with imagenet weights (you can download weights from google drive(https://drive.google.com/drive/u/0/folders/1A6wa3AlrdjyNPkXT81knIzXxR7SAYm1q) and specify the path to it in `imagenet weights` parameter. **model_type** - type of the model, 'Mobilenet3' and 'Mobilenet2' are available. **size** param means the size of the mobilenetv3, there are 'large' and 'small' options.
+Note that this will change mobilenev3 only. **embeding_dim** - the size of the embeding (vector of features after average pooling)
+* **aug** - advanced augmentation, appropriate value for type is 'cutmix' or 'mixup. lambda = BetaDistribution(alpha, beta), cutmix_prob - probability of applying cutmix on image.
 * **curves** - you can specify name of the curves, then set option '--draw_graph' to True when evaulate with eval_protocol.py script
-* **dropout** - 'bernoulli' and 'gaussian' dropout available
+* **dropout** - 'bernoulli' and 'gaussian' dropout available with respective parameters
 * **data_parallel** - you can train your network on several GPU
-* **multi_task**_learning - specify whether or not to train with multitask loss
+* **RSC** - representation self challenging, applied before global average pooling. p, b - quantile and probability applying it on image in current batch
 * **conv_cd** - this is option to switch on central difference convolutions instead of vanilla one changing value of theta from 0
 * **test_steps** - if you set this parameter for some int number, the algorithm will execute that many iterations for one epoch and stop.
 This will help you to test all processes (train,val,test)